urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/9-vanes.md

   ==
 ```

+We remark that, just like in the case of agent-agent communication, `gift`s from Arvo are also routed `wire` before `sign-arvo`.

 First we check the `wire` is `/timers`, and then we check the `sign-arvo` begins
 with `[%behn %wake ....]`.
 Behn's `%wake` gift has the following format: